taigereye/cs91r/README.md

 - `n_years`: Total time period (number of steps).
 - `n_tech_stages`: Number of technological advancement stages it is possible to pass through.
 - `n_plants`: Total number of power plants.
 All begin as FF plants and can be converted to RES plants.
-- `fplant_size`: Nameplate capacity of single FF plant.
+- `fplant_size`: Nameplate capacity of single FF plant in kW.
 - `fplant_capacity`: Capacity factor of single FF plant.
 - `rplant_capacity`: Capacity factor of single RES plant.
-- `rplant_size`: Nameplate capacity of RES plant can be calculated from given plant size/capacity parameters.
+- `rplant_size`: Nameplate capacity of RES plant in kW can be calculated from given plant size/capacity parameters.
 - `rplant_lifetime`: Number of years that a single RES power plant can run before needing renewal/reconstruction.
 - `c_co2_init`: Starting price of carbon per ton.
 - `co2_inc`: Increment of carbon tax as percent per year.